-- Biological heritages: dominance hierarchy (anatomically modern humans appeared ~200,000 years ago, same principles than other primates) - ~120,000 50,000 years ago: "cognitive revolution" - new way of social self-organization: - formal roles (chieftain, king, pharaoh, colonel, etc.) - social ranks are independent of the actual individuals occupying them - positions can be organized into any kind of hierarchical system (including egalitarianism) - creating and following social rules - Support and reinforce the social structure
+- ~120,000 50,000 years ago: "cognitive revolution" - new way of social self-organization: - formal roles (chieftain, king, pharaoh, colonel, etc.) - social ranks are independent of the actual individuals occupying them - positions can be organized into any kind of hierarchical system (including egalitarianism) - creating and following social rules - Support and reinforce the social structure - Transition from small scale communities to large-scale societies?

-Dominance hierarchy Cultural hierarchy Genetically coded Culturally coded $\rightarrow$ Restricted variability: the basic features $\rightarrow$ Can take any form, from strict are the same within one species. dictatorship to complete Controlled mainly by hormones egalitarianism (testosterone, stress hormones, etc.) Controlled mainly by the Neocortex $\rightarrow$ Mostly instinctive $\rightarrow$ Mostly conscious Its main purpose is to minimise the • Its main purpose is to harmonize the inner-group aggression by determining behaviour of the group members via access to common resources political power
+Dominance hierarchy Cultural hierarchy Genetically coded Culturally coded $\rightarrow$ Restricted variability: the basic features $\rightarrow$ Can take any form, from strict are the same within one species. dictatorship to complete Controlled mainly by hormones egalitarianism (testosterone, stress hormones, etc.) • Controlled mainly by the Neocortex $\rightarrow$ Mostly instinctive $\rightarrow$ Mostly conscious Its main purpose is to minimise the • Its main purpose is to harmonize the inner-group aggression by determining behaviour of the group members via access to common resources political power